 2) Company vision and values

 It is important to paint a picture of what your company is trying to accomplish.
 You can make sure that your vision and values are clearly described.
-A vision statement is intended to provide readers with an opportunity to see if they can relate to the company’s mission.
+A vision statement is required to provide readers with an opportunity to see if they can relate to the company’s mission.

 You need to make sure that you are also using a style, language, and tone that your audience understands and responds to well.
 You may have created a mission and vision statement that works well for the people and other companies that understand industry jargon.
 Keep in mind that other people may not understand it.